 Kitchen Corner Storage Cabinets

 One of the first comments that a new client, Mary, said was that she wanted a better kitchen corner cabinet solution.
 She hated having a lazy susan cabinet.
-Her kitchen has the old style lazy susan - the doors are inset, even with overlay style cabinet doors.
-The plastic trays are approx 16" diameter, on a metal pole.
+Her kitchen has the old style lazy susan - the doors are inset, even with overlay style cabinet doors for the other kitchen cabinets.
+The plastic trays are approx 16" diameter, on a metal pole, wasting lots of storage space.
 The weight of the objects cause the shelves to sag and no longer spins easily.
 Can you blame her?
 When items fall off the shelf, it jams the entire unit and prevents it from spinning.

 Kitchen corner storage cabinets have since evolved.
 Here are several options: